jinhojsk515/ALBEF_tutorial/README.md

 # ALBEF_tutorial
-ALBEF tutorial, with MIMIC-CXR data.
+unofficial ALBEF tutorial, with MIMIC-CXR data.

 !! retrieval.py is not verified right now.
 It will be fixed soon. !!